ciao-lang/lpdoc/examples/slides_fairsr.md

 \begin{alert}
 This is an example of slides with embedded, runnable code.

-- Hit the slides icon in top right to switch to slides mode.
+- Hit the rectangular slides icon in top right to switch to slides mode.

+- Hit the arrows button to enter presentation mode.

+- Hit the pencil button to edit the slides.

 - Hit \key{ESC} to exit slides mode.